-Are washable sanitary pads cheaper?
+Are washable sanitary protections cheaper?

-To calculate the cost of our rules in disposable protection, I used the little simulator that Le Monde made available to us.
-On average, a woman uses 5 sanitary napkins per day for 5 days, i.e. 25 sanitary napkins, ie around 6€ depending on the brands and the absorption.
-We multiply all that by 13, the number of times a woman has her period per year on average, and we obtain approximately 80€ per year with disposable pads.
+To calculate the cost of our disposable protection rules, I used the small simulator that Le Monde made available to us.
+On average, a woman uses 5 sanitary napkins per day for 5 days, or 25 sanitary napkins, which is around €6 depending on the brand and absorption.
+We multiply all this by 13, the number of times a woman has her period per year on average, and we obtain around €80 per year with disposable pads.

 Let's move on to washable sanitary napkins.
-They cost between €10 and €15, and eventually, the ideal would be to have 20/25 to cover the entire cycle.
-In fact, 10 will do - just clean a few during the cycle.
-They last an average of 5 years.
-The cost of our periods with washable pads is therefore around 30€ per year.
+They cost between €10 and €15, and ultimately, the ideal would be to have 20/25 to cover the entire cycle.
+Actually, 10 will do - just clean a few during the cycle.
+They last on average 5 years.
+The cost of our periods with washable pads is therefore around €30 per year.

-In the category of washable protections, you can imagine that period panties are our darling.
-For a cycle, 3 period panties will suffice at the beginning.
-It is possible to wash one while using the other, and Smoon menstrual panties dry super quickly thanks to their super innovative fabrics and because only the absorbent area is doubled.
+In the washable protection category, you can imagine that period panties are our favorite.
+For one cycle, 3 period panties will be enough at the start.
+It is possible to wash one while using the other, and Smoon menstrual panties dry super quickly thanks to their super innovative fabrics and because only the absorbent area is lined.
 They last between 2 and 5 years depending on use and compliance with washing instructions.
 Let's take 3 years for our example.
-The pack of 3 is at 90€.
-The cost of our menstruation all year round with period panties is 30€.
+The pack of 3 is €90.
+The cost of our periods per year with period panties is €30.

 Is the saving worth the effort?